cronvel/spellcast/doc/events.md

   Argument `isUpdate` is a boolean, it is true if the provided *next list* is an update of the previous one (i.e. it is not a new choice to make, but an update of the values of the current choice, e.g. when a choice get a vote, etc).
   `undecidedRoleIds` is a array of role's IDs that hasn't chosen anything yet.
-  `timeout` is the time in ms before the vote finish.
   `grantedRoleIds` is an array of role's ID, roles that can select a response (TODO).
+  `options` is an object containing various optional values for the next list, where:
+     * timeout `number` the time in ms before the vote finish.
+     * style `string` next-list display style, if supported by the client.
+One of:
+       * *auto*: (default) let the client decide how to style it
+       * *inline*: all choices are on the same line, if possible
+       * *smallInline*: same than inline, with smaller buttons
+       * *list*: one choice per line
+       * *smallList*: same than list, with smaller buttons
 * nextTriggered (nextIndex, roleIds, special): a next action was triggered, `nextIndex` contains its index in the `nextList` event's argument `nexts`, and `roleIds`, if not null, is an array of IDs of roles that activated it (if relevant), provided in the last `roleList` event, in the `roles` argument.
 The last argument `special`, if set, it contains a code: